Gallopsled/pwntools-tutorial/context.md

 context.arch = 'amd64'
 ```

-Which informs binjitsu that shellcode generated will be for `amd64`, and that the default word size is 64 bits
+Which informs pwntools that shellcode generated will be for `amd64`, and that the default word size is 64 bits

 ## Context Settings